hazrmard/hazrmard.github.io/content/_index.md

 PhD '23.
 Research in reinforcement learning, simulation, and control.

-Writings about work, hobbies, and a pethora of curiosities.
+Writings about work, hobbies, and a plethora of curiosities.

 I am looking for full-time roles starting Summer '23.